AleksandarVeljkovicc/Scheduler/README.md

 1. cd server
 2. composer install
+3. php artisan key:generate
+4. php artisan migrate
-3. php artisan serve
+5. php artisan serve
-4. cd client
+6. cd client
-5. npm install
+7. npm install

 In the frontend, open index.html, if you are using a live server, disable auto-commit changes or the web page will reload over and over.